plukacs/lab-governance/Product Dev/Visibl.md

   - fill the todo after the demo, create clarification tasks for anything uncertain

 ### Branching
-Use master branch
+- Use `master` branch
-codeship merges to production
+- Codeship deploys to production
-Use feature switches if needed.
+- Use feature branches if needed
+- Force push to `stage` to deploy your code to staging

 ### Definition of DONE
 - works locally
 - has tests, unit tests, integration tests including UI interaction and mocked server
 - Looks good enough for the user to understand it (not less usable than the original version if there is such)
-- (codeship success)
+- codeship success
-- (deployed and works in production)
+- deployed and works in production

 ### A well defined task
 - only contains at maximum 1 new UI component